 by Dean Gemmell

 Dean Gemmell is a U.S. curling champion (with Team Heath McCormick), a curling author (Fit To Curl with John Morris) and a podcaster at thecurlingshow.com.
-He also writes occasional columns for The Curling News, the latest appearing in the upcoming March “Brier” issue.
+He also writes occasional columns for The Curling News, one of which appears in the upcoming March “Brier” issue.